Rahmenordnung/project-3m-database/README.md

 2. Expand the recipes with videos, more alergens and probably the option of buying a cooking book.
 2. Improve the recipes presentation.
 3. Improve the search function.
-4. Asign each recipe to an user and have a record about that
+4. Asign each recipe to an user and have a record about that.
+5. Make the log in functionallity work  as it would in real life and add a recipe to a logged user.

 **********************
 ## <a name="Database"></a>Database ##